ciannabp/ciannabp/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Psychology PhD Student at the University of Oregon.
-My research uses data-driven predictive modeling to explore personality and mental health in the context of online social networks.
-I am also pursuing a [Data Science](https://github.com/uo-datasci-specialization) specialization focused on data visualization, functional programming, and machine learning.
+My research uses data-driven predictive modeling to explore personality and health in the context of online social networks.
+I am also pursuing a [Data Science](https://education.uoregon.edu/sites/education1.uoregon.edu/files/eds_specialization_v3.pdf) specialization focused on data visualization, functional programming, and machine learning.

 I am excited to apply my analytical skills to collaborative projects focused on real-world problems and societal benefit.
-When I'm not coding, I love [baking](https://www.instagram.com/milkandhoneycrisp/) and exploring the Pacific Northwest.
+When I'm not coding, I love [baking](https://www.instagram.com/milkandhoneycrisp/) and exploring the Pacific Northwest with my dog Fritz.